Interested in learning more about the best Vitamin D3 and K2 supplements (for Gut Health)?

 For patients who meet criteria for vitamin D supplementation (which is an entire argument in itself), vitamin D3 (cholecalciferol) should be selected over vitamin D2 (ergocalciferol).

-The National Institutes of Health give the following recommended dietary allowances (RDAs) for vitamin D.
+The National Institutes of Health give the following recommended dietary allowances (in IU of Vitamin D) (Recommended Dietary Allowance).

 Vitamin D3 Food Sources

-It’s a common misconception that the sun is the only source of vitamin D.
+It’s a common misconception that sun exposure is the only source of vitamin D.

 Here is a list of good vitamin D3 food sources: